Spin transport and lack of quantisation for time-reversal symmetric insulators on the honeycomb structure

-In this section, we introduce the Hilbert space to describe electrons on the honeycomb structure, discuss the relevant symmetries and introduce the $\mathrm{AII}^{\hexagon}$ models, that is, models in the $\mathrm{AII}$ symmetry class which furthermore possess spatial symmetries compatible with the honeycomb structure.
-Because of the latter symmetries, such models have desirable properties for studying spin transport, see Section \ref{sec:spin-conductivity}.
+In this section, we introduce the Hilbert space $\mathcal{H}$ to describe electrons on the honeycomb structure, the relevant symmetries and the subalgebra $\mathcal{P}_{0}^{\hexagon}(\mathcal{H})$ of short-range translation- and $2\pi/3$-rotation symmetric operators.
+Models in $\mathcal{P}_{0}^{\hexagon}(\mathcal{H})$ have desirable properties for studying spin transport, see Section \ref{sec:spin-conductivity}.
 Our notation (as well as Figure \ref{fig:honeycomb}) is largely borrowed from \cite[Appendix A]{MaPaTa}.